alexpinson5/fSpectrum/README.md

 Test frequency can be set via a slider input from 1 to 120 minutes.
 A plot is generated based on previous data and setting a datetime range via two text inputs (a drop-down select provides quick presets).
 This graph will be updated dynamically as new datapoints are added.

+After a months-long fight with a certain internet provider (can you guess who...?), I turned to Python to create a lite uptime checker which would allow me to provably show my ISP that my frequent dropped connection issues were happening at the modem or outside of my house.
+Since the connection status is stored locally, running this on multiple machines with various connection methods allows comparing the connection status for a point of failure.
+After a year of having the issue fixed (it was a bad port at the pole) I am now rehashing this fight with the ISP and have dusted off my janky uptime checker for some improvements.

+My experience is primarily in web-application design, so getting up to speed with Python and the necesary packages required some help from ChatGPT.

 ### Dependencies
 * Tested on Windows 10 & Windows 11, Python v3.10+